harintha-jayashivani/harintha-jayashivani/README.md

 ### 🌱 About Me

-#### I'm a Software Engineering undergraduate passionate about full-stack development, emerging technologies, and problem-solving.
+#### I'm a Software Engineering undergraduate passionate about full stack development, emerging technologies, and problem solving.
 I love turning ideas into projects and constantly learning new skills in web development, cloud technologies, and software design.

 ### 💻 Tech Stack